aiden200/Aha-/README.md

 # Introduction

-Aha! is a video-language model designed to understand when there is enough information in a video to pause, reflect, and analyze, capturing human-like moments of realization, or "Aha!" moments.
+Aha! is a video-language model designed to recognize when enough information has been observed in a video, triggering reflection and segmentation at the right moments, just like human intuition during "Aha!" moments.

-Most video-language models process videos continuously or respond at fixed intervals, missing the nuances of human intuition when deciding the right moment to stop and reflect.
-Inspired by how humans naturally recognize key moments that carry the most meaning, Aha! learns to predict these moments in a way that aligns with human perception.
+Unlike traditional video-language models that process continuously or respond at fixed intervals, Aha! dynamically determines when to pause, analyze, and extract key moments based on contextual importance.

+By fine-tuning Qwen-7B with an importance-aware segmentation mechanism and integrating uncertainty-based decision-making, Aha! intelligently:
+- Segments video streams when enough information is available
+- Ranks and extracts key moments using task-aware importance scoring
+- Generates highlight reels with structured summarization techniques

+This approach enables more efficient video understanding, making Aha! applicable to autonomous agents, surveillance, video summarization, and decision-support systems.

 # Installation